IamCoder18/SkillNest/README.md

 ## Community Impact

-SkillHub is more than just a platform — it's a movement to:
+SkillNest is more than just a platform — it's a movement to:
 - **Close Alberta's trades gap** by making skills accessible
 - **Build stronger communities** through shared knowledge
 - **Create circular learning** where everyone teaches and learns